The Pink House Lulworth Dorset

 The Pink House is set in the quintessential countryside of a Thomas Hardy novel and has uninterrupted views to the front where wild deer and pheasant are often seen grazing, and also to the back where you are surrounded by nature, birdsong, butterflies, and ancient woodlands.

 The house itself is spacious and homely with a large open plan lounge/dining area, wood burning stove as well as cosy underfloor heating, comfortable furniture and modern essentials such as WiFi, smart TV, DVD and stereo etc. French double doors (from the dining area) open directly onto the paved patio which leads up to the garden with outdoor seating, lawn/play area, fruit trees, flowers, BBQ and herbs for cooking.
-Adjacent to the lounge is a snug/study area with another wood burning stove, well stocked library of vintage paperbacks, local guidebooks and walking/touring maps of Dorset.
+Adjacent to the lounge is a snug/study area with another wood burning stove, double sofa bed, well stocked library of vintage paperbacks, local guidebooks and walking/touring maps of Dorset.

 The country style kitchen affords tranquil views to the back as well as everything you need for your convenience self catering with friends and family.
 Recently updated with slate quarry tiles it has underfloor heating, contemporary fitted kitchen, oven, hob, fridge freezer, microwave, dishwasher and washing machine.